-Vote Required to Effect of Adopt the Effect of Broker Proposal Voting Options Proposal Abstentions Non-Votes No. 1: Election of 12 director nominees For or withhold on each nominee Plurality of shares voted N/A No effect No. 2: Ratification of the appointment of our independent registered public accounting firm For, against or abstain Affirmative vote of a majority of the votes actually cast No effect N/A No. 3: Approval, on an advisory basis, of the compensation of our named executive officers For, against or abstain Affirmative vote of a majority of the votes actually cast No effect No effect
+Proposal Voting Options Vote Required to Adopt the Proposal Effect of Abstentions Effect of Broker Non-Votes No. 1: Election of 10 director nominees For or withhold on each nominee Plurality of shares voted N/A No effect No. 2: Ratification of the appointment of our independent registered public accounting firm For, against or abstain Affirmative vote of a majority of the votes actually cast No effect N/A No. 3: Approval, on an advisory basis, of the compensation of our named executive officers For, against or abstain Affirmative vote of a majority of the votes actually cast No effect No effect